AllKind/iptables-bash_completion/README.md

 If the environment variable **_IPT_VALIDATE_INPUT** is set to a non empty value validation of users input is disabled.
+Otherwise completion will stop, if an invalid input value is detected.

 ---

 If the environment variable **_DEBUG_NF_COMPLETION** is defined (any value) debugging information is displayed.

+---

+In case an iptables extension (match or target) is not available on you system and you do not want it to show up for completion, you should remove or comment out the definition of that extension in either 'arr_matches' or 'arr_targets'.

 Compatibility